domricciardiphoto/adv-dev/README.md

 **MUST HAVE CLASS**  `.singlepromo-multi` to use **data2**\
 If only **ONE** product is being targeted remove `singlepromo-multi` or link will direct to **"UNKNOWN"**

-**To make block 100% with dynamic content**\
-add class "dynamic_large" in format  "promo_box dynamic_large singlepromo videogame" \
-block will have a max height of 400px

 **Classes for alternitive layouts**\
 Add class `videogame33`  to end of class string for 33% with no border\